-If you’re entitled to a State Pension, then you normally get a letter around four months before you reach your State Pension age.
+If you’re entitled to a State Pension, then you normally get a letter around two months before you reach your State Pension age.
 You don’t get the State Pension automatically, you’ll need to claim it – you can do that online, over the phone or by post.

 The State Pension changed on 6 April 2016.
 If you reached your State Pension age before 6 April 2016, then you will still get your State Pension under the previous system.
 This includes the basic State Pension and additional State Pension (if you’re eligible).

 If you reached your State Pension age on or after 6 April 2016, then you’ll claim the new State Pension.
 But your National Insurance history before then will also be taken into account.

 Increasing your State Pension

 You don’t have to claim your State Pension straight away.
 If you delay claiming it, then the amount you get can increase.
 Find out more about deferring your State Pension.

 If you have gaps in your National Insurance record, then check whether you have any gaps that you could fill.
 You may be able to apply for some National Insurance credits if they’re not already shown, such as if you were caring for a child under 12.
 Or, you can consider paying voluntary National Insurance contributions to fill those gaps, but these aren’t right for everyone.
 Filling gaps might increase how much State Pension you get.

 You’re not forced to stop working completely just because you claimed your Workplace Pension or reached your State Pension age.
 Staying in work means you keep earning and can keep saving too.

 You can still contribute to your employer’s workplace pension scheme until you’re 75.
 Your boss will also keep paying in, as long as you earn over £6,032 (at 2018/19 rates), and you might still get tax relief from the Government.

 If you’re over your State Pension age, then you won’t need to pay National Insurance.
 That’s a boost of around £2,170 a year for the average UK worker.